 Although some research will show that low reps, high weight is the best way to stimulate hypertrophy – emerging science is now showing that frequency of training muscles is also very important in overall lean muscle mass.

 The hypertrophy days are essential in creating adaptive stress on the muscle 2-3x each week in order to boost strength and overall muscle mass.

-How To Progress With The PHAT Workout
+How To Progress With The PHAT Routine

 Since this workout split is only one week in duration you will need to understand simple methods for progression.
 The most basic utilizes a method called progressive overload.

 Progressive overload works by increasing the overall resistance on the muscle without increasing the total amount of repetitions.
 Let’s use your first exercise for example.

 |Bent Over Row||3-5||3|

 After 1-2 weeks of performing this exercise with the same reps and sets progression will come with increasing the weight and cycling the set scheme.
 For this example you have a maximum of 15 total repetitions.
 To increase the weight you can switch to 6 sets of 2 reps with higher weight.